-As you think about your future, where do you see yourself?
+As you set yourself up for retirement, where do you see yourself?
 Do you find yourself dreaming about retiring early?
 Or maybe you just like to plan ahead.
 One thing anyone should consider is the type of community you hope to live in once you no longer have to worry about your work commute.

 You may want a smaller town, perhaps someplace quiet with less traffic.
 At the same time, you don't plan to sit at home watching TV, so you want the town to offer fun things to do and local experiences.